GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

 While samples within a Bundle or Secondary Command Buffer (both referred to here as "secondary command lists") are supported by GPUPerfAPI, they require special handling.
-Both the primary and secondary command list must be started using GPA_BeginCommandList.
+Both the primary and secondary command list must be started using GpaBeginCommandList.
 Samples can be created on both types of command lists; however, the samples on the secondary command list must be copied back to the primary command list.
-This is done using the GPA_CopySecondarySamples function.
+This is done using the GpaCopySecondarySamples function.
 Once samples are copied back to the primary command list, results will be available after the primary command list has been executed.
 Bundles or secondary command buffers must be re-recorded for each counter pass.
-This also means that extra GPA_CommandListId instances must be created (one per pass for each bundle or secondary command buffer) in order to support copying the results from the bundles or secondary command buffers after execution.
+This also means that extra GpaCommandListId instances must be created (one per pass for each bundle or secondary command buffer) in order to support copying the results from the bundles or secondary command buffers after execution.